Herbert Pratten: 1922 election and coalition formation

 After a redistribution Pratten transferred to the new Division of Martin at the 1922 election.
 The election resulted in a hung parliament with the Country Party holding the balance of power.
 Pratten played a key role in negotiating a coalition, which saw Stanley Bruce replace Billy Hughes as prime minister and Country Party leader Earle Page become deputy prime minister.
-For a brief period in January 1923, it was rumoured that he himself would replace Hughes as prime minister, despite having no ministerial experience.
-Sydney's Evening News definitively reported that either he or Earle Page would lead the next government.
+For a brief period in January 1923, it was rumoured that Pratten himself would replace Hughes as prime minister, despite having no ministerial experience.
+Sydney's Evening News definitively reported that either Pratten or Earle Page would lead the next government.
 In response, he issued a statement to the press stating that he was surprised by the reports and that no overtures had been made to him.
 The following week, Melbourne's Herald reported that Pratten would likely become deputy prime minister in a government led by Page, while The Sydney Morning Herald reported that Bruce would become prime minister and Pratten would be his deputy.